Ye (album): Background and recording

 In an interview conducted during the listening party for Ye, West stated that he "redid the whole album after TMZ," referring to a controversial interview with the tabloid news website in May 2018, during which he made controversial comments about slavery, and suggested that the entire album was re-recorded in a month.
 Referencing the recording process, West claimed that initially: "Everything was going perfect.
 As soon as stuff stopped going so perfectly, I was like, 'I know what to do with this energy.
 I know exactly what to do with this.'"
 On June 4, 2018, West's wife Kim Kardashian reconfirmed this and revealed that two weeks were spent re-recording Ye.
 Of her presence in the studio, Kardashian said: "I left to go home for, like, two days and then I come back and it was a whole new album.
 It's fascinating to see the process."
 The following day, featured artist 070 Shake said in an interview that the album was still being worked on up until the day before it came out.
 She elaborated, revealing that West was "very calm" while completing recording sessions in a few hours.
 As well as 070 Shake, the album includes guest contributions from Ty Dolla Sign, Ant Clemons, Jeremih, Kid Cudi, Charlie Wilson, Caroline Shaw and Nicki Minaj.
-Though all of the other contributions are guest vocals, Nicki Minaj contributed a voicemail.
+Though all of the other contributions are guest vocals, Minaj contributed a voicemail to "Violent Crimes".
 Ye was updated on streaming services on November 8, 2018, with the uncredited sample of Kareem Lotfy's recording "Fr3sh" being removed from the track "I Thought About Killing You".
 In a 2022 interview Mike Dean echoed the sentiments; "In Wyoming, for the Ye album, we had 10 songs, I guess.
 And we were trying to do a seven-song album.
 I came in one day and he'd erased the whole board and said, 'We're starting over.'
 That's what happened.
 And we did it in like two weeks.
 We made seven songs and it came out pretty good."